foomo/foomo-docs/foomo/docs/security/macos.md

 For on-demand scanning and removal of malware, adware, and potentially unwanted programs (PUPs), the following tool is highly recommended.

 - **[Malwarebytes for Mac](https://www.malwarebytes.com)**: Provides a free, reputable on-demand scanner that can detect and remove threats that may be missed by built-in macOS protections.
 While it offers a premium real-time protection service, the free scanner is an excellent tool for periodic system health checks or for remediating an existing infection.
+- **[Little Snitch](https://www.obdev.at/products/littlesnitch/index.html)**: An advanced, host-based application firewall that allows you to monitor and control all outgoing network connections from your Mac.
+It excels at detecting and blocking malware that tries to phone home.
+- **[Micro Snitch](https://www.obdev.at/products/microsnitch/index.html)**: A lightweight menu bar utility that monitors your Mac's microphone and camera activity.
+It provides an immediate notification and logs any activity, helping you detect if any application is secretly recording audio or video.

 ## Operational Playbooks